wazuh/wazuh-documentation/source/getting-started/use-cases/log-analysis.rst

 Wazuh uses four indices to store several event types:

--  **Wazuh-alerts** stores alerts generated by the Wazuh server when an event triggers a rule with high enough priority.
+-  **wazuh-alerts** stores alerts generated by the Wazuh server when an event triggers a rule with high enough priority.
 The image below shows alerts in the **Security Event** tab of the Wazuh dashboard.
 The index pattern is set to ``wazuh-alerts-*`` by default.

    .. thumbnail:: /images/getting-started/use-cases/log-data-analysis/alerts-in-index-pattern.png
       :title: Alerts in the wazuh-alerts-* index pattern